 Some print materials in the Law Library are non-circulating, including loose-leaf services and primary law materials (e.g., case reporters and statutes).
 Inquire at the circulation desk for more details on which items circulate and applicable lending periods.

 Return print items to the circulation desk (the desk as you come into Vanderbilt Hall).
 To check due dates of items you have checked out, check your Julius account.
-If you need a special accomodation to return your Law Library items—particularly given the challenges of the pandemic, please email email@example.com.
+If you need a special accommodation to return your Law Library items—particularly given the challenges of the pandemic, please email email@example.com.

 You may renew open-stack books from your Julius account (first renewal only), in person, or by calling (212) 998-6312.
 Reserve materials may be renewed twice, in person only.
 You may not renew a book if another patron has placed a recall for the item.